6-hour standoff ends; man taken to hospital | Police/Fire | Journal Gazette

 After the man refused to speak with officers, backup from the police department's Emergency Services Team, Crisis Response Team and Air Support Unit were dispatched to the scene.

-Authorities spoke to the man by phone and negotiated with him for hours, trying to convince him to surrender, police said.
+Authorities spoke to the man by phone and negotiated with him for hours, trying to persuade him to surrender, police said.

 asloboda@jg.net